puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 time to read through the documentation, but wouldn't it be nice if somebody had already done the work for you?

 You're in luck!
-Puppet Labs operates a service called the [Puppet Forge](http://forge.puppetlabs.com), which serves as a repository for Puppet *modules*.
+Puppet operates a service called the [Puppet Forge](http://forge.puppetlabs.com), which serves as a repository for Puppet *modules*.
 A module nicely packages all the code and data Puppet needs to manage a given aspect in your infrastructure, which is especially helpful when you're dealing with a complex application like Graphite.